geopm/geopm/service/docs/source/runtime.rst

     $ # show all options and available launchers
     $ geopmlaunch --help

-  The `GEOPM HPC Runtime tutorial
+  The `GEOPM Runtime tutorial
   <https://github.com/geopm/geopm/tree/dev/tutorial#geopm-tutorial>`_ shows how
   to profile unmodified applications, select and evaluate different GEOPM Agent algorithms, and how to add markup to an application.
-The tutorial provides a starting point for someone trying to get familiar with the GEOPM HPC Runtime.
+The tutorial provides a starting point for someone trying to get familiar with the GEOPM Runtime.

 The runtime enables complex coordination between hardware settings across all